Automated Gates Guidance For Developers

 Gates Within Housing Developments

-• Access control- total control over which persons and vehicles gaining access to the premises
+• Access control- total control over which persons and vehicles can gain access to the premises

 • Increased security - often automated gates will offer an imposing first impression and will deter opportunist thieves or vandals

-• Improved convenience - most likely controlled by a key fob or key pad this adds to an ease of entry
+• Improved convenience - most likely controlled by a key fob or key pad, this increases ease of entry

 • Better curb appeal - vast range of styles and designs available that can make the property look more appealing